A Better World Is Possible. We Will Only Get There If We Stick Together.

-The Common Dreams news team works hard to bring you real news that matters - which is often about how the world is.
+Our journalists work hard to inform by bringing you the news that matters - which is often about how the world is.
 But we think the most important part of our mission is to inspire—and so we work hard to bring you the voices of visionaries who dream about how the world should be.
 Please support our 2019 Spring Campaign today.
 We can't do it without you.

 William John Cox wrote the role of the police in America for President Nixon's National Advisory Commission on Criminal Justice Standards and Goals in 1972.
 As a public interest lawyer, Cox filed a class-action lawsuit in the U.S. Supreme Court in 1979 against President Carter and the Congress alleging that the government no longer represented those who voted for it.
 In 1980, he ran a write-in campaign for president calling for a law enforcement alternative to making war against the innocent people of other nations.
 Cox continues to write about philosophy, politics, and public policy matters.
 His latest book is Transforming America: A Voters' Bill of Rights.